Button shows a white single-wing aircraft in flight and dark blue text over a dual-shaded green background.

 YANK JUNIOR AIRPLANE SERIES RELIANCE MFG CO CHICAGO ILL.

-The Glenn L. Martin Company made several models of bombers for the U.S. military, including the B-10, B-12, and JRM Mars.
+Pilot Glenn L. Martin started his first aircraft company in 1912.
+It merged with the Wright Company in 1916, but Martin left to form a new company in 1917.
+The Glenn L. Martin Company made several models of bomber for the U.S. military, including the B-10, B-12, and JRM Mars.
 The B-10, which went into service in 1934, was noted for its innovations such as rotating gun turrets, enclosed cockpit, and retractable landing gear.
-Some B-12s were converted into seaplanes for coastal patrol The JRM Mars was a type of "flying boat" bomber built for the U.S. Navy that was modified and used as a transport plane during World War II.
-Pilot Glenn L. Martin started his first aircraft company in 1912.
-It merged with the Wright Company in 1916, but Martin left and formed another company in 1917.
-It later merged with American-Marietta in 1961 and with Lockheed Corporation in 1995.
+The JRM Mars was a type of "flying boat" bomber built for the U.S. Navy that was modified and used as a transport plane during World War II.
+Martin merged with American-Marietta in 1961 and with Lockheed Corporation in 1995.
 It is now part of Lockheed-Martin, an aerospace and defense contractor.